mschmidtkorth/msk-sfdx-toolbox/README.md

 2. Check out your `feature`/`development` branch (to compare changes from).
 3. Use **>MSK: Compare Permissions** to select the Profile or Permission Set.
 4. Receive a success message if merging concluded without conflicts or check the conflict file.
+5. *Note:* Comparison is not done on a line-by-line basis as e.g. performed by Git, but by comparing the actual metadata and its content.
+Git-like comparison results in lots of false-positives and difficult to track changes.

 ## Requirements